 How to keep your car safer when parking at or near the airport:

-- If you have a choice, try to park close to lighting and/or the elevator and/or the exit and/or the manned gate, so your car is more visible to people when they are there
+- If you have a choice, try to park close to lighting and/or the elevator and/or the exit and/or the staffed gate, so your car is more visible to people when they are there.

-- Don’t leave anything inside your car that would entice a would-be thief to try to break into your car to get it.
+- Please don’t leave anything inside your car that would entice a would-be thief to try to break into your car to get it.
 That includes toll transponder, spare change, phone charger, sports equipment, boxes or bags that you can’t see what’s in them, etc.